-Extracting data from an encrypted iTunes backup is easy with the help of our backup extractor for iPhone, iPad or iPod, but lately more and more of our users have asked if we can help with encryption support for their encrypted iTunes backups.
+Extracting data from an encrypted iTunes backup is easy with the help of our backup extractor for iPhone, iPad or iPod.
+All you have to know is the password you used for encryption.

 How to decrypt an encrypted iTunes backup